-The Duke Blue Devils have been a college lacrosse power in this last decade, with their three championships in the past 10 years.
+The Blue Devils have been a college lacrosse power in this last decade, with their three championships all coming since 2010.
 Their last championship came against Notre Dame where they won a second consecutive lacrosse title and third in five seasons.
 Jordan Wolf led the Blue Devils with six points.

 Championships: 1971, 1976, 1977

-Cornell won all three of their championships in the 1970's.
+Cornell won all three of their championships in the 1970s.
 But, they have still continued to be a strong college lacrosse program.
-They were the national runner-ups in 2009.
+The Big Red were the national runner-up in 2009.

 National champions from 1971 to now